Ned Claxton: Personal life

 Claxton lives in Auburn with his wife Marian "Kitsie" Claxton, a former hospice chaplain.
 The Claxtons have two adult sons.

 Claxton is involved with several community organizations in the Auburn area, including the Stanton Bird Club, the Androscoggin Land Trust, the Trinity Jubilee Center, the Hanley Center for Healthcare Leadership, the Maine Appalachian Trail Club, and the White Mountain National Forest.
 He was a Central Maine Medical Center trustee from 1983 to 1992, served on the board of the Maine Public Health Association from 2008 to 2014, was a trustee of the Maine College of Health Professions for 9 years, and co-chaired the Lewiston/Auburn Public Health Steering Committee for 2 years.

 Claxton is a member of the First Universalist Church in Auburn where he serves on the Endowment committee and sings in the choir.
 In his spare time, he enjoys outdoor recreation, gardening, bird watching, volunteering, completing home improvement projects, and reading.
 He coaches youth soccer, basketball and baseball and is a soccer referee.
+In January of 2024, Claxton was named president of the board of the Maine College of Health Professions.